Non-insulin drugs for treating type 2 diabetes

 A doctor or dietician can give personalized advice about an individual's diet and exercise regimen.
 They can also provide ongoing support and monitoring.

-It is essential to follow a doctor's instructions when taking diabetes medications.
+Follow a doctor's instructions closely when taking diabetes medications.